Digital intermediate: Definition and overview

 One of the key technical achievements that made the transition to DI possible was the use of 3D look-up tables, which could be used to mimic how the digital image would look once it was printed onto release print stock.
 This removed a large amount of guesswork from the film-making process, and allowed greater freedom in the colour grading process while reducing risk.

 The digital master is often used as a source for a DCI-compliant distribution of the motion picture for digital projection.
 For archival purposes, the digital master created during the digital intermediate process can be recorded to very stable high dynamic range yellow-cyan-magenta (YCM) separations on black-and-white film with an expected 100-year or longer life.
-This archival format, long used in the industry prior to the invention of DI, still provides an archival medium that is independent of changes in digital data recording technologies and file formats that might otherwise render digitally archived material unreadable in the long term.
+While still subject to the natural degradation of any analog chemical master, this archival format, long used in the industry prior to the invention of DI, was considered valuable for providing an archival medium that is independent of changes in digital data recording technologies and file formats that might otherwise render digitally archived material unreadable in the long term.

 A "film intermediate" is an analog variation of a digital intermediate, where a project shot on digital video is printed onto film stock and transferred back to digital video to emulate film.
 The term was coined after it was used on the Oscar-winning 2012 short film "Curfew".
 The process was also used on the films Dune (2021) and The Batman (2022).